AMS006/LibraryManagment/README.md

 ## Routes

-# /Users
+# /users

- GET : Get all list of user
+ 1. GET : Get all list of user
- Post : Create a new user
+ 2. Post : Create a new user

 # users/{id}

- GET : Get a user by Id
+ 1. GET : Get a user by Id
- PUT : Updata a user by id
+ 2. PUT : Updata a user by id
- DELETE : Delete a user by id (if user have a issued book and check for fines)
+ 3. DELETE : Delete a user by id (if user have a issued book and check for fines)

 # users/subcription/{id}

- GET : Get a user subscription (Data of subscription , Valid till , Fine if any)
+1. GET : Get a user subscription (Data of subscription , Valid till , Fine if any)

+# Books Routes

 # /Books

- GET : Get all books
+1. GET : Get all books
- POST : Create/Add new book
+2. POST : Create/Add new book

 # Books/{id}

- GET : Get a book by id
+1. GET : Get a book by id
- PUT : Update a book by id
+2. PUT : Update a book by id

 # books/issued

- GET : Get all issued books
+1. GET : Get all issued books

 # books/issude/fine

-GET : Get all issued books with fine
+1. GET : Get all issued books with fine

 # Subscription Types

- Basic(3 months)
+1. Basic(3 months)
- Standard(6 months)
+2. Standard(6 months)
- Premius (12 months)
+3. Premius (12 months)